 You might need a visa.
 Regulations vary from country to country.
 You probably best inquire with the German embassy of your home country what to do precisely.
 Some information can be found here.

 To get a visa you might need to prove that you can sustain yourself by opening a bank account and depositing a certain amount there.
 There is some information on that by the HHU International Office.
+The International Office indicated this and this service, for getting a blocked account and a health insurance.

 Do not forget that you might need a vaccination or a negative test to enter Germany, and that you might have to quarantine yourself after entering the country.
 Again, this varies from country to country.
 Here is an official page that offers some information.